he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Dragon, Sky.md

 ###  Rules of Depiction

 In some parts of the old empire of Lung Wa, it was illegal— blasphemous even—to depict a dragon with five talons on objects not used by the emperor or royalty.
 Officials might receive permission to wear a robe with a “four-talon serpent,” while common folk were only ever allowed to depict dragons with three talons, even for their temples.
-These rules might explain why old portraits of [[Dragon, Sovereign]] sold amongst the wealthy often have clutter in the foreground, obscuring their claws.
+These rules might explain why old portraits of [[DATABASE/monsterfamily/Dragon, Sovereign|young sovereign dragons]] sold amongst the wealthy often have clutter in the foreground, obscuring their claws.

 ###  Rumored Rivalries

-Some Tian philosophers, particularly worshipers of [[Qi Zhong]]—the Tian god of magic, medicine, and knowledge— speculate that each type of imperial dragon is mortal enemies with another type.
+Some Tian philosophers, particularly worshipers of [[DATABASE/deity/Qi Zhong|Qi Zhong]]—the Tian god of magic, medicine, and knowledge— speculate that each type of imperial dragon is mortal enemies with another type.
 Asking the dragons if this hypothesis is true often gets one laughed out of their lairs or a breath weapon to the face.
 In truth, imperial dragons have complicated relationships with one another that aren't as simple as being enemies or friends.